 Finally, and allow me to boost about my city, the offer of restaurants, bars, bookstores, coffee houses and shops is simply astonishing.
 I can assure you that here you will find whatever kicks yours fancy.
 Even more, you will for sure find someone to share your interests with.

-The following are Barcelona neighborhoods we like the most.
-All of them are in the centre, easily accessible by metro or bike, offer fantastic architecture and loads of things to do.
-This post will also help you find the best place to stay during your visit to Barcelona.
+The following are the Barcelona neighborhoods we like the most.
+All of them are well connected, easily accessible by metro or bike, have fantastic architecture and loads of things to do.
+This post will also help you decide where to stay in Barcelona.

 Perhaps Poble Sec represents Barcelona the most.
 All different kinds of Barcelonans live here: Spanish, Catalan, Pakistani, Filipino, Dominican, Serbian, Argentinean, Italian and a very long etc. The neighborhood has an astonishing number of bars, restaurants and places to be discovered.
 The pedestrian Blai Street is at the centre of all the action, lined with tapas bars.
 Poble Sec is where most theatres, clubs and concert venues are.
 And the best is yet to come: Montjuic Hill and the port!

 Montjuic Hill is Eitan’s favorite place in the city.
 It’s huge, with iconic buildings such as the Miró Museum and the National Stadium, a Botanical Garden, a very old cemetery and of top of it all, a Castle.
 This oasis can be visited at any time since it’s very safe.
 You can move around the hill by bus, cable car, biking or walking.
 The views to the entire city, the port, and the sea are stunning.